RomanParzer/PERMANENT_DataAnalysis/ReversibleDegradation/README.md

 ### `RFNR_help_functions.R`
 The mathematical foundation of the RFNR model.
-Contains the linear predictor, its analytical gradient (used for inference), the MSE objective function with its gradient, and evaluation metrics (RMSE, Correlation, MAE).
+Contains the linear predictor, its analytical gradient (used for inference), the MSE objective function with its gradient, and evaluation metrics (RMSE, MAE).
 This file is sourced by all other scripts.

 ### `RFNR_model_functions.R`